I wanted to ask if your poems come from

 there, the fact that we speak English is neither here nor there, I think England is another place.
 Lots of people

-are following some kind of artistic pursuits here, they are working part-time and bringing in the house-
+are following some kind of artistic pursuits here, they are working part-

 keeping money and the rent and doing a lot of other things the rest of the time, and of course a lot of the